statamic/docs/content/collections/extending-docs/bard.md

 ---
 ## Required Reading

 Before you attempt to create any Bard extensions, it would be wise to learn how to write a TipTap extension first.
 Otherwise you'd be trying to learn how to ride a motorcycle before you can even ride a bike.
 Or a unicyle before you can juggle.
-To have a better understanding of how to write a TipTap extension, you'd in turn benefit grealy on reading about how Prosemirror works.
+To have a better understanding of how to write a TipTap extension, you'd in turn benefit greatly on reading about how ProseMirror works.

 > Writing custom extensions for Bard is pretty complicated, but can be wildly rewarding with powerful results.

 In short, here's a quickstart of the things you should probably start with:

-- [The Prosemirror guide](https://prosemirror.net/docs/guide/) — Yes, it's really long, but you should at least pretend to read it
+- [The ProseMirror guide](https://prosemirror.net/docs/guide/) — Yes, it's really long, but you should at least pretend to read it
-- Checking out the [code samples for the core TipTap extensions](https://github.com/ueberdosis/tiptap/tree/v1/packages/tiptap-extensions), so you can understand how TipTap relates to Prosemirror
+- Checking out the [code samples for the core TipTap extensions](https://github.com/ueberdosis/tiptap/tree/v1/packages/tiptap-extensions), so you can understand how TipTap relates to ProseMirror
 - If you don't know [how to extend the control panel](/extending/control-panel) yet, go ahead and read up on that first.
 The code snippets later will be part of your extension to the control panel.
 Alternatively, you may also [extend the control panel through the creation of an addon](/extending/addons).
 - Come back here again and keep on going.